volcano-sh/kubegene-website/content/docs/about/kubedag.md

 ## Overview

 Kubedag is a workflow engine on Kubernetes platform.
 It is dedicated to making Gene Sequencing workflow execute in container easily.
-Anywhere you are running Kubernetes, you should be able to run Kubeflow.
+Anywhere you are running Kubernetes, you should be able to run Kubegene.

 ## Goals